-Holiday Inn Eindhoven Airport: this our personal favorite.
-And our hotel of choice when we fly out of Eindhoven early or arrive late at night.
+Holiday Inn Eindhoven Airport: this is our personal favorite.
+It's our hotel of choice when we fly out of Eindhoven early or arrive late at night.
 The hotel is a 10-minute walk from the terminal, which is a drawback compared to the Tulip Inn, which is right at the terminal, but the hotel is new and modern.
 Rooms are just that comfortable; you don't want to leave.
 Click here for more information and to check availability for the Holiday Inn Eindhoven Airport hotel.

 If you don't want to walk you can catch bus 20 or 401, the first stop is Flight Forum right opposite the hotel.

 Sometimes the Novotel Eindhoven hotel gets recommended by other websites.
 We don't recommend this hotel.
 Yes, it's a comfortable 4-star hotel.
 But it's much further out from the airport than the Holiday Inn and has no airport shuttle.
 It will be a 20-25 minute walk from the terminal building.

 Rotterdam / The Hague Airport (province of South Holland)

 The IATA code for Rotterdam The Hague Airport is: RTM

 Distance from airport to Rotterdam: 4 miles / 6 kilometers

 Distance from airport to Delft: 7 miles / 10 kilometers